-A student who has already earned an associate's degree at Yavapai College may earn a subsequent degree according to the following provisions:
+A student who has already earned an associate degree or bachelor degree at Yavapai College may earn a subsequent degree according to the following provisions:

-- 1. General education requirements specified for each degree must be completed; - 2.
-All major and related degree requirements specified in an Associate of Applied Science (AAS) degree program must be completed.
-If a specified course has already been applied to another degree or certificate program, that course competency may be applied to a subsequent AAS degree program; - 3.
-Course substitutions approved for one degree program do not automatically apply to a subsequent degree program; - 4.
-A minimum of 15 additional semester hours of major and related requirements, not applied to the first degree, must be completed at Yavapai College.
-These 15 hours will be in addition to any general education requirements needed to complete the subsequent degree; - 5.
+- 1. General education requirements specified for each degree must be completed. - 2.
+All major and related degree requirements specified in any subsequent degree must be completed.
+If a specified course has already been applied to another degree or certificate program, that course competency may be applied to a subsequent degree program. - 3.
+Course substitutions approved for one degree program do not automatically apply to a subsequent degree program. - 4.
+A minimum of 15 additional credit hours of major and related requirements, not applied to the first degree, must be completed at Yavapai College for a second Associate Degree; a minimum of 30 additional credit hours of major and related requirement must be completed at Yavapai College for a second Bachelor Degree.
+These credit hours will be in addition to any general education requirements needed to complete the subsequent degree. - 5.
 An Associate of General Studies degree will not be awarded simultaneously with, or subsequent to, the awarding of any other associate degree.
-Other degrees may be earned concurrently as long as all of the requirements for each degree are met;
+Other degrees may be earned concurrently as long as all of the requirements for each degree are met.

 A subsequent degree must identify a specific area of study and be directed by an approved educational plan.
 Requirements for a subsequent degree program must be completed in accordance with the catalog in effect at the time the multiple degree proposal is approved.
-Students should consult an Academic Advisor for more information and to obtain a Petition for Multiple Degrees.
+Students must make this request with an Academic Advisor.